NYU-ITP/311APP/README.md

 ## Installation

-You need to clone this repo for setting up.
+You can clone this repo for setting up.
 ```shell
     git clone https://github.com/NYU-ITP/311APP.git
     cd 311APP